rohan-v-thorat/Kalman-Filter/spring_mass_EnKF/Readme.md

-# result from matlab code
+# Result from matlab code

 <img width="1163" alt="Result_from_matlab" src="Result_from_matlab.png">